mickewasowski/obsidian-vault/nodes/Event loop.md

 ### How the Event loop works

 1. Execute all synchronous code directly on the call stack
-2. After synchronous code, process all microtasks (Promises, `process.nextTick` in Node.js) before handling other tasks
+2. After synchronous code, process all Microtasks (Promises, `process.nextTick` in Node.js) before handling other tasks
-3. Take the next callback from the callback queue (like those from `setTimeout`) and push it onto the call stack
+3. Take the next callback from the Callback queue (Task queue) (like those from `setTimeout`) and push it onto the call stack
 4. Repeat this cycle continuosly

 > This allows JS to perform non-blocking operations such as I/O, timers, and user interactions efficiently despite having a single thread.